github/developer.github.com/content/v3/enterprise.md

 ## Accessing the API

-To access both the GitHub.com and Enterprise API endpoints, send requests to the following URL:
+To access both the GitHub.com and Enterprise API endpoints, requests are sent to the following URL:

 ``` command-line
 http(s)://<em>hostname</em>/api/v3/